 Have you ever had a web site "go dark" on you? or found that a given page on a site somehow disappeared?
 Maybe it's only temporary (there may even be a "we're down" message, though the site or server may just fail to respond at all), or maybe the failure of the page or site will be permanent.

 The good news is that there are at least two easy ways that you may well still be able to see that content you may be missing: the Google cache (to at least see the last version which Google may have cached), and the internet archive "wayback machine", which often lets you see YEARS back in the history of a page or entire site, including one that may be long-gone.

-In this post I share tips (and gotchas) on using both tools.
+For much more, read on, as I share tips (and gotchas) on using both tools.